Teaching Strategies

 - Rachel Carson: Get to know the scientist whose research helped launch the modern environmentalist movement.

-- Eugenie Clark (coming soon): Dive into the life and work of the Japanese-American marine biologist, whose pioneering work on sharks inspired a new generation of women to enter the field.
+- Eugenie Clark: Dive into the life and work of the Japanese-American marine biologist, whose pioneering work on sharks inspired a new generation of women to enter the field.

 LGBTQ+ History and Representation